News & Media

-In February, White House economists forecasted an 83 percent probability that workers earning less than $20 per hour will lose their jobs to automation.
-Wage earners who receive up to $40 an hour face a 31 percent chance they’ll be replaced by robots.
-Workers paid more than $40 an hour face much lower odds — about 4 percent — of having their jobs “automated into obsolescence.”
-And these White House predictions are based on 2010 wages.
+In February 2016, White House economists forecasted an 83% probability that workers earning less than $20 per hour will lose their jobs to automation.
+Wage earners who receive up to $40 an hour face a 31% chance they’ll be replaced by robots.
+Workers paid more than $40 an hour face much lower odds — about 4% — of having their jobs “automated into obsolescence.”
+These White House predictions are based on 2010 wages.

 Henry Ford had people build his cars.
 Elon Musk has robots build his.